 Adhesions may cause blocked fallopian tubes, poor function of the fimbria, ovaries restricted by thick or filmy adhesions, or deviation of the cervix, making a difficult passage for sperm.
 “A sheet of filmy adhesions may decrease the uterine wall’s ability to allow implantation, causing a miscarriage after fertilization.
 Ovarian adhesions may cause decreased hormonal function,” Wurn says.

 How Wurn Technique Is Done

-The therapist applies a gentle, specific stretch with the hands for a sustained period of time to tightened areas in the body’s connective tissues until the tension releases.
+The therapist applies a gentle, specific stretch with the hands for a sustained period of time to tighten areas in the body’s connective tissues until the tension is released.